Teeshtastic/Lighthouse_Project_1/starting_with_data.md

 Answer:

 I did expect to see Canada and Switzerland, but there are also Henley's sold to customers in Sunnyvale, United States.
-It is of note that Henley's average $20 in Canada, but are $24-25 in Switzerland and the US.
+It is of note that Henley's average $20 in Canada, but is $24-25 in Switzerland and the US.

 **Question 4: Which products generated the highest time on site from visitors?**